 After all, a backyard flower bed can be the perfect backdrop for outdoor hangouts (and give you an Instagram-ready backdrop for photos).

-FGT Tip: Select the 10-pack of Thujas for a ready-to-go look and easiest planting process.
-You can knock out your foundation planting with one easy package.
+FGT Tip: Select the 10-pack of Thujas for a ready-to-go display and the easiest planting process.
+You can knock out your foundation planting with one easy package!

-If you’re looking for a combination of evergreen backdrop color and pops of spring vibrance, consider planting Azalea Shrubs along your walkway, foundations or entryways.
+If you’re looking for a combination of evergreen backdrop color and pops of spring vibrance, consider planting Azaleas along your walkways, foundations or entryways.
 Azaleas bloom reliably in the spring and deliver a rainbow of color that’s second to none.
 Plus, they’re virtually carefree – it’s no wonder they’re such an enduring spring staple!

 Adding Interest to Walkways and Entryways

 Got the basics down pat but looking for extra interest?
-Creating a beautiful walkway or entryway ensures your guests are wowed as soon as they arrive at your home and adding a few colorful plants here and there should do the trick.
-Whether you’re looking for a more polished, manicured look from roses or like the wild, cottage garden look of wisteria, we’ve got you covered.
+Creating a beautiful walkway or entryway ensures your guests are wowed as soon as they arrive at your home, and adding a few colorful plants here and there should do the trick.
+Whether you’re looking for a more polished, manicured look with roses or prefer the wild, cottage garden look of wisteria, we’ve got you covered.

 A fast-growing vine that grows full purple flowers up to 12 inches long, the Amethyst Falls in particular delivers a graceful show of shimmering beauty.
 And since this variety is a sterile plant, it won't take over your yard like similar types.
 Take it from us: there’s no plant quite as ethereal and dreamy as Wisteria to upgrade your entryways!